 WEEK EIGHT: May 2020 (Pollyanna is definitely drunk.
 She is starting to slur her words.)

 (The bottle of wine has been replaced by a bottle of Vodka.)
 Hello wonderful podcast pals!
 Where would I be without you?
 I’ll tell you where: locked up in this looney bin with screamin’ Mimi a.k.a.
 “Susanna”, and “wreck it Ralph”, my son Jonah, oh and don’t forget my husband, what’s his name?
 Oh, it’ll come to me later. . . maybe.
 I think he really is quite forgettable.
 Anyway, Uncle Charley Baker tells us we’re not out of the woods yet, and this could go on for another few weeks. . .or months . . .or years.
 (Takes a slug of Vodka right out of the bottle) Well, here’s to you, Charley, oh, and while you’re at it you better be making plans to open all those recreational marijuana shops.
 People are SO MUCH easier to control when they’re stoned!
 (She laughs hysterically.)
 I saw on the news this morning that the Senate is back in Washington.
 Yeah, they’ve been home for a couple of months.
 It was decided they were NON-ESSENTIAL.
 NON-ESSENTIAL, but, hey didn’t we really always suspect that??
 (Laughs loudly) The House is still out.
 Wow.
 They must be SUPER NON-ESSENTIAL.
 I wonder if they feel bad about that??
 Maybe they could get jobs as supermarket cashiers or truck drivers, and then they could feel necessary.
 I don’t know, maybe.
 But, hey, this is what I want to tell you.
 We should all be spending time every day thinking about what we’re grateful for.
 No, we should be writing it down.
-In fact I’m going to find a pen right now so I can write something down.
+In fact, I’m going to find a pen right now so I can write something down.
 Well, I have to think of something first, I guess.
 OK, thinking, reaching . . .
 (She leans far to the right trying to grab a pen off the floor, but she is so drunk, she falls off the chair and passes out.
 There is a minute or so of silence, blank screen, and the stage lights go out.)

 END